mwarning/KadNode/README.md

-# KadNode - P2P DNS
+# KadNode - P2P DNS Daemon

-KadNode finds the IP address of other instances on the Internet or local network.
+KadNode finds the IP address of other KadNode instances on the Internet or local network.
 It is used like DNS, but is based on the decentralized BitTorrent network.

-KadNode intercepts `.p2p` domain queries on the systems level and resolves them using a decentralized [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) network.
+KadNode intercepts `.p2p` DNS queries (e.g from the terminal or browser) and resolves them using a decentralized [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) network.
 Additionally, [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) authentication can be used to make sure the correct IP address was found.
 If successful, the IP address is passed to the application making the request.

 ## Features